kranthiuppada/RISC_V_MYTH/README.md

 <details>
   <summary>Day 1: Introduction to RISC-V ISA and GNU compiler toolchain</summary>

+## Day 1 : Introduction to RISC-V ISA and GNU compiler toolchain
+ ISA is nothing but a language of the computer.This is the way we are going to talk to the computers.
+ - course about:
+   If a c program is neede to implement on a hardware ,first c program is compiled in its assembly language and converted  into machine language and these bits       are executed in layout.

 ## Labs for Day 1
 **1. Simple c program for adding numbers between 1 to n**